 Luckily, you can get a high-quality adapter at an affordable price.

-A Bluetooth adapter can connect to both old and new Bluetooth equipment, allowing you to connect Bluetooth-enabled devices like game controllers, stereo headphones, and mobile phones to your desktop PC.
+A Bluetooth adapter can connect to old and new Bluetooth equipment, connecting enabled devices like game controllers, stereo headphones, and mobile phones to your desktop PC.

 Installing a USB Bluetooth Adapter is as simple as installing receivers for wireless keyboards and mice.